-Currently, hospitals in Connecticut and across the country are sometimes unable to provide the care patients need because of constant shortages of common prescription drugs.
-In order to treat patients effectively, it is necessary to fix our nation’s critical drug shortage.
-Senator Blumenthal has joined with his colleagues to investigate this issue and supports legislation that would require drug manufacturers to notify providers before discontinuing critical production lines.
+Currently, hospitals in Connecticut and across the country are sometimes unable to provide the care patients need because of shortages of common prescription drugs.
+I have joined with my colleagues to investigate this issue and support legislation that requires drug manufacturers to notify providers before discontinuing critical production lines.
 This advanced notice has already helped to alleviate some of the most critical shortages.

 I am a lead sponsor of the Tobacco Tax and Enforcement Reform Act—legislation that reduces illegal tobacco trafficking, eliminates tax disparities between different tobacco products, and increases the federal excise tax rate on tobacco products.
 In the past, I helped secure a landmark settlement in which tobacco companies provided tens of billions of dollars to the states.
 This money was used, in part, to fund important new smoking cessation programs.

-Senator Blumenthal is honored to serve on the Senate Special Committee on Aging that is uniquely tasked with issues that affect our seniors.
-Promises that we’ve made to our seniors, like Medicare and Social Security, are sacred, and Senator Blumenthal is committed to protecting the benefits that our seniors have earned, like Social Security and Medicare.
+I am honored to serve on the Senate Special Committee on Aging that is uniquely tasked with issues that affect our seniors.
+I am committed to protecting the benefits our seniors have earned, like Social Security and Medicare.
 Waste, fraud and abuse remain too common in the Medicare program and it is fundamentally important that these issues are addressed to strengthen Medicare for current and future generations.